All Episodes

 Greetings, my friends.

-Welcome back, Rush Limbaugh, full week of broadcast excellence, straight ahead here on the EIB network, the Limbaugh Institute for Advanced Conservative Studies, our telephone number if you want to join us today, 800-282-2882 on tap today, Katie Kurick's interview with the Edwards family, John and Elizabeth last night.
+Our telephone number, if you want to join us today, 800-282-2882 on tap today, Katie Couric's interview with the Edwards family, John and Elizabeth, last night.

 She's coming under some fire for her tough questions to the Edwards.

-And I I dispute that she asked tough questions.
+And I dispute that she asked tough questions.

 I mean, the subject matter might have been tough, but I think Katie took the easy way out in asking these questions.

-Some people say that if if what that's a favorite reporter trick to uh I I think it's I think it's born of of cowardice, actually.
+Some people say that if that's a favorite reporter trick to, I think it's born of cowardice, actually.

-When a reporter is interviewing me and says, Well, some people say that you X, I always say, Who says this?
+When a reporter is interviewing me and says, well, some people say that you ex.

 Because what the reporter really means is that she or he thinks this.